Abortion debate: Public opinion

+As of 2022, after the overturn of Roe vs Wade by the Supreme Court, a Wall Street Journal poll conducted in March showed that 60% of voters believed that abortion should be legal in most cases, an increase of 5% earlier in the year.
+29% of participates believed it should be illegal in most cases, except for endangerment of the woman, rape, or incest.
+Lastly, 6% said it should be illegal in all cases, down from 11% earlier that same year.
+A 2024 Pew Research Center poll reported 63% of Americans believed abortion should be legal in all or most cases.
+The poll found that the share of Americans living in states with abortion bans or restrictions who believe abortions should be easier to access has increased by 12%.
+This poll found little difference based on gender (61% of men generally supportive vs 64% of women) with education and especially religious affiliation being better predictive factors.
+It also shows that younger people tend to be more positive towards abortion with the 50-64 group being the most negative.

 African countries have different views based on region and cultural influences.
 In Kenya, both male and female opinions show that abortion is frowned upon, due to embedded social norms that stem from religious and cultural beliefs.
 While younger generations are starting to normalize abortions, limited access to procedure, high costs, and lack of information still leads to unsafe abortion practices.
 In Nigeria, the abortion laws are even stricter.
-Rather than being obstrasized by the community, abortion in Nigeria can lead to life imprisonment for both the abortion seekers and those who assist them.
-The country’s government has outlawed abortion in all cases except to save the life of the pregnant person.
+Rather than being ostracized by the community, abortion in Nigeria can lead to life imprisonment for both the abortion seekers and those who assist them.
+The country's government has outlawed abortion in all cases except to save the life of the pregnant person.
 In a survey of women, many cited religion, incomplete abortion, future infertility, and death as a fear when seeking abortion in Nigeria.